ludlovian/pipe/README.md

 Creates an async iterable for each item as it arrives

+### idle
+A promise that resolves when the queue is idle

+### busy
+A promise that resolves when the queue is busy

 ### size
 The current size of undelivered items in the postbox

+### active
+The number of locked items currently being processed.